rerrorctf/ret/README.md

 $ ret help
 ```

-You can get help for a command by giving `help` as an argument to the command:
+You can get help for a command by prefixing `help` to the command:

 ```
-$ ret command help
+$ ret help command
 ```

 ### abi 🤝